xcat2/xcat-core/docs/source/developers/guides/code/genesis_openembedded_plan.rst

 On ``s390x``, Genesis activates qeth devices before NetworkManager starts.
 It accepts the standard ``rd.znet=qeth,read,write,data[,option=value]`` parameter.
 Without ``rd.znet``, it activates unconfigured qeth devices in layer 2 mode so NetworkManager can request DHCP leases.
-Devices already configured by DPM or another firmware path are left unchanged.
+Devices reported as configured by ``znetconf`` are not regrouped.
+Genesis does not import DPM auto-configuration data.
+Layer 3 and IP-mode VSWITCH configurations require ``layer2=0`` in ``rd.znet``.

 The ``s390x`` image uses virtio networking under QEMU.
 QEMU does not emulate qeth, so the activation service exits without changing the virtio interface.